 Summer is the best time of year for the active bloke or gal living it up in South Florida.
-True, the heat and humidity can be stifling, but the days are long and the sea breeze is never too dull to bring a little life to the party.
-So this summer, instead of hiding indoors, seeking refuge in climate controlled boxes, head out to John D. MacArthur Beach State Park and experience what Florida must have looked like before the great A.C. revolution.
+True, the heat and humidity can be stifling, but the days are long and the sea breeze is strong.
+This summer, instead of hiding indoors, seeking refuge in climate controlled environments, head out to John D. MacArthur Beach State Park and experience what Florida must have looked like before the great A.C. revolution.

 Covering 438 acres of the varied terrain along the northern stretches of Singer Island, MacArthur Beach State Park is one of South Florida’s last natural refuges, where four distinct coastal ecotones merge seamlessly.
 The park not only allows visitors to explore and unwind by land and sea, while bulking up on some Vitamin D, but also is home to innumerable plant and animal inhabitants, some critically endangered.
 Enjoy the park responsibly and try to leave it cleaner than when you arrived.

 Snorkeling off MacArthur’s beach is truly unique.
 Unlike the coral reefs so many equate with diving in South Florida, MacArthur’s reefs are mainly Anastasia limestone rock formations, an amalgamation of sand and coquina limestone (mollusk shells).
 A distinctive Florida assemblage, Anastasia limestone formations dot the coast from St. Augustine to Boca Raton, creating reefs and rocky shores perfect for fish and crustaceans to hide out and graze.